gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 >
 > Those of us that use R on a daily basis use cheat sheets to help us remember how to use various R functions.
 >
 > You can find them in RStudio by going to the "Help" menu and selecting "Cheat Sheets".
-The four that will be most helpful in this workshop are "Data Visualization with ggplot2", "Data Transformation with dplyr", "R Markdown Cheat Sheet", and "R Markdown Reference Guide".
+The one that will be most helpful in this workshop are "Data Visualization with ggplot2".
 >
 > For things that aren't on the cheat sheets, [Google is your best friend]({{ page.root }}/06-conclusion/).
 Even expert coders use Google when they're stuck or trying something new!
 >